Sparse Array Design for Near-Field MU-MIMO: Reconfigurable Array Thinning Approach: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{uture} wireless networks are expected to deploy increasingly large antenna arrays, thereby extending communication into the radiating \ac{NF} regime \cite{11095387}.
 Unlike the \ac{FF}, where \acp{UE} are multiplexed solely in the angular domain, spherical wave propagation in the \ac{NF} enables finite-depth beamforming that resolves \acp{UE} jointly in angle and range.
-This additional spatial dimension substantially enhances spatial multiplexing gains \cite{10934779}.
-However, realizing large-aperture arrays with half-wavelength spacing may require thousands of antenna elements, leading to a significant increase in hardware cost, power consumption, and computational complexity.
+This additional spatial dimension enhances spatial multiplexing gains \cite{10934779}.
+However, realizing large-aperture arrays with half-wavelength spacing requires thousands of antenna elements, leading to a significant increase in hardware cost, power consumption, and computational complexity.
 Achieving high spatial multiplexing gain in multi-user \ac{MIMO} systems necessitates strong orthogonality among the \ac{UE} channel vectors to suppress inter-user interference.
 Sparse arrays offer a potential solution, especially in low-scattering environments, by leveraging larger inter-element spacings to reduce spatial correlation and generate more diverse channels than half-wavelength arrays \cite{11030818}.
 Nevertheless, uniform sparse arrays suffer from grating lobes, which cause strong interference by illuminating unintended directions.
-To address this limitation, non-uniform array geometries, such as coprime arrays~\cite{zhou2024sparse} and array-position optimization techniques~\cite{10563980,11150409,bjornson2026mag}, have been investigated.
-More recently, movable antenna (MA) architectures have been proposed, wherein antenna elements can be physically reconfigured to match the instantaneous user distribution and enhance channel orthogonality~\cite{10286328,zhu2025tutorial}.
-Despite their potential, MA-based designs rely on physically reconfigurable hardware and real-time repositioning, which introduce reliability concerns, latency overheads, and considerable system-level complexity.
+To overcome this limitation, non-uniform array geometries, such as coprime arrays~\cite{zhou2024sparse} and array-position optimization techniques~\cite{10563980,bjornson2026mag} have been investigated.
+More recently, movable antenna (MA) architectures have been proposed, wherein antenna positions are adjusted to match the instantaneous user distribution~\cite{zhu2025tutorial}.
+Despite their potential, MA-based designs rely on physical repositioning, which introduces latency overheads and system-level complexity.
 A key limitation of existing sparse array solutions is that they are either static, optimized for a specific user distribution and therefore suboptimal under different channel conditions, or mechanical, as in MA architectures that require continuous physical movement and high-precision hardware.
-Both approaches are thus challenging to implement in practical \ac{NF} multi-user \ac{MIMO} deployments.
+Both approaches are thus challenging to implement in practical deployments.